 The details of this course are contained in the Year 11-13 course section of this handbook, (see 10ENX, boys will complete this during their Year 10 and 11ENX, boys will complete this during their Sacred Heart Certificate).
 At Year 12, these students will complete 12ENX.

-English for English Language Learners (ELL)
+English as an Additional Language (EAL)